TRaSH-Guides/Guides/docs/Radarr/V3/Collection-of-Custom-Formats-for-RadarrV3.md

 x265 is a *free software library* and *application* for encoding video streams into the [H.265/MPEG-H HEVC](http://en.wikipedia.org/wiki/H.265) compression format, and is released under the terms of the [GNU GPL](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

 !!! quote
-    x265 is good for 4k remuxes.
+    x265 is good for for 4k stuff or 1080p if they used the the remuxes as source.
     If the media isn't source quality/remux, then there will be a loss of quality every time.

     Something like 95% of video files are x264 and have much better direct play support.